fox1t/typescript-lib-starter/README.md

 - `npm run test:report`: saves test report to `out.tap` file
 - `npm run test:reporter`: converts `out.tap` file to junit

+## Typings augmentation
+This starter is already configured to allow you to extend typings of external packages.
+The logic behind it is based on [this](https://www.typescriptlang.org/docs/handbook/declaration-files/templates/module-plugin-d-ts.html) official template.
+To augment a module, create a folder with the same name as the module you are augmenting and add an index.d.ts in it.
+[Here](https://github.com/fox1t/fastify-websocket-router/tree/master/typings/fastify) you can find  a real world example.

 ## Dev Dependencies

 - `cross-env`: sets TS_NODE_PROJECT for running tests with tap/ts-node crossplatform